amekusa/auto-input-switch.nvim/README.ja.md

     },
   },
   restore = {
-    enable = true, -- Enable to restore the input source? on = { -- When to restore (:h events) 'InsertEnter',
+    enable = true, -- Enable to restore the input-source? on = { -- When to restore (:h events) 'InsertEnter',
       'FocusGained',